VoynichLabs/seeva-ai-assistant/README.md

 - **Screen Vision**: Click "Watch Screen" and AI sees your screen automatically using Claude's vision API
 - **Works Everywhere**: Use it in any application, not just code editors or browsers
 - **Multi-Thread Conversations**: Organize different topics into separate conversation threads
-- **Multiple AI Providers**: Support for Anthropic Claude, OpenAI GPT, Google Gemini, and Ollama local models
+- **Multiple AI Providers**: Support for Anthropic Claude, OpenAI GPT, OpenRouter (100+ models), Google Gemini, and Ollama local models
 - **Always On Top**: Floating window that never gets lost behind other apps
 - **Local Storage**: All conversations and settings stored on your device using SQLite
 - **Privacy First**: Your data stays on your machine except when calling your chosen AI provider